Home - About AR - Exams - Clubs - Posters

 If you are wondering why the document is so recent, the code was amended to include the "commercial at" symbol, @, to allow email addresses to be transmitted, nothing if not modern!

 Many say it is better to use "dits" and "dahs", more reminiscent of the sound of Morse.
-One example.
+An example is on MorseCode.World, along with a text to morse converter which plays audio.

 Phonetics, usually the official Spelling Alphabet used by organisations such as the ITU, NATO, ICAO and IMO, are a series of words used to represent letters, and also includes standardised pronunciation of numerals.
-Police procedural TV shows often use them to spell out number plates, etc. This alphabet is used to ensure clarity when exchanging callsigns, personal names, street names, and similar information, including under poor or noisy signal conditions.
+This alphabet is used to ensure clarity when exchanging callsigns, personal names, street names, licence plates, and similar information, including under poor or noisy signal conditions.
 Along with the items below, they also help to allow basic contacts or "QSOs" to be made between Amateurs who speak little of each-other's languages.
-The English pronunciation should be used.

 The Wikipedia article.